VincenzoDePascale/S2-L3/README.md

 # S2-L3
-Ex for Epicode cousr (switch, hhile, for)
+Ex for Epicode cousr (switch, while, for)